rsocket/rsocket-js/docs/01-client-configuration.md

 ## Node.js Example

 For Node.js, usage will typically involve the TCP client.
-The following example demonstrates the TCP client usage and sending/receiving Buffer objects.
-See the above example for how to send/receive JSOn objects instead):
+The following example demonstrates the TCP client usage and sending/receiving Buffer objects (see the above example for how to send/receive JSON objects instead):

 ```javascript
 import {